What Are Dividends? Here’s How They Work

 7. Preferred Dividend

-Preferred stock is a class of stock that has different rights from common stock, such as higher dividend payments and are are the benefactors of better rights during a liquidation.
+Preferred stock is a class of stock that has different rights from common stock, such as higher dividend payments.
+Preferred shareholders also receive better rights during a liquidation.
 As the name suggests, preferred dividends are issued to preferred shareholders.

 Preferred stock can be cumulative or noncumulative.
-Cumulative preferred stockholders are paid ahead of other shareholders if the company has missed prior dividend payments.
+If the company has missed prior dividend payments, cumulative preferred stockholders are paid ahead of other shareholders.

 Dividends and Taxes